Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Results

 \section{Results}

-We implemented our streaming ST-HOSVD algorithm within the TuckerMPI C++ software package (currently this implementation is serial and we leave a parallel implementation to future work).
-We compare it against the standard batch ST-HOSVD, in terms of the run time, memory usage, and reconstruction error metrics, when compressing synthetic and simulation data tensors.
-All tests were run on a single compute node with a 64-core, 2.10 GHz Intel Xeon E5-2683 v4 CPU and 251 GB of RAM.
+We implemented our streaming ST-HOSVD algorithm within the TuckerMPI C++ software package\footnote{\url{https://gitlab.com/tensors/TuckerMPI}}.
+Note that the implementation we are testing is serial and largely leverages the kernels (e.g. TTM, Gram computation etc.) that are already part of TuckerMPI.
+We compare our streaming algorithm against the standard batch ST-HOSVD on synthetic and simulation data tensors.
+All tests were run on a single node of a compute cluster equipped with two 16-core, 2.10 GHz Intel Xeon E5-2683 v4 CPUs and 256 GB of RAM.

+The experiments follow the same general pattern.
+Specifically, given a data tensor $\Tns{X}$ and a target tolerance $\tau$, we use first the batch ST-HOSVD algorithm to construct the reference Tucker-compressed representation and record the obtained ranks, runtime and memory utilization.
+Next, we apply our streaming ST-HOSVD algorithm to compress the data tensor (starting the computation with a fraction of all slices), and compare the obtained ranks, runtime, and memory utilization against those from the batch version.
+To assess the accuracy of the streaming algorithm, we reconstruct the tensor from the both batch and streaming Tucker compressed representation, and compute the relative reconstruction error $\epsilon = \Norm[F]{\Tns{X} - \widehat{\Tns{X}}} / \Norm[F]{\Tns{X}}$, where $\widehat{\Tns{X}}$ is the reconstructed tensor from the compressed representations.